spacemaze/cppl/levitation/Levitation.md

 for compiler can't use `B` in declaration of `A`.

 ## Project structure, limitations
+> _Good laws are limitations of our worst to release our best._

 In C++ Levitation mode use of File System is restricted.
 1. Directories correspond to packages.
 For example, all declarations of package `com::MyOuterScope::MyPackage` should be located at path